-The Format Cells window will appear.
+The Format Cells window or dialog box will appear.
 You can also get to this window by clicking the Home tab>Number section>More choices arrow – the small arrow at the bottom right corner of the Number section.
 Remember there is usually more than one way to issue a command in Microsoft Office.

 Excel likes to guess what you want, so it automatically takes you to the Date formats in the Format Cells window.
 Scroll down to the “03/14/12” date format; this is the “MM/DD/YY” format I like.
 Notice that there is a “Sample” section in the Format Cells Window that shows you how Cell A1 will look if we click OK.
 If it’s okay, click OK.